kirvingOPENCAS/gitskills/readme.txt

+Ci
+D
+A
+B
+C
-creating a new branch is quick.
+Creating a new branch is quick & sicreating a new branch is quick.